simplygenius/atmos/README.md

 ```
 atmos generate --force aws/service
-# If you setup a db for your service, add its password to the secret store
+# If you setup a db for your service, add its password to the secret store.
 # Otherwise the service container will fail to start if it is using the
 # ATMOS_SECRET_KEYS mechanism like the example app is using.
 # atmos -e dev secret set service_<service_name>_db_password sekret!